Jithin-b-p/TypeScript-101/StaticTypes/README.md

 ## Unknown type

 TypeScript supports the unknown type, which is a safer alternative to any.
-An unknown value can be assigned only any or itself unless a type assertion or type guard is used
+An unknown value can be assigned only any or itself unless a type assertion or type guard is used.

 ```
 function calculateTax(amount: number, format: boolean): string | number {